sigoden/argc/README.md

 You define cli through comments, and argc takes care of the remaining tasks:

-* Parse options/positionals/subcommands
+* Parse flags, options, positional arguments and subcommands.
-* Validate user input
+* Validate parameters and print error messages if necessary.
-* Output comprehensive help text
+* Output comprehensive help messages.
-* Initialize intuitive variables for arguments
+* Initialize related variables.
-* Provide tab-completion
+* Call the corresponding function.

+## Features

+- Comments are CLI definitions.
+- Code is documentation.
+- As a bash CLI framework and generator, like argbash/bashly
+- As a [task runner](./docs/task-runner.md), like make/just.
+- As a multi-shell auto-complete engine, see [argc-completions](https://github.com/sigoden/argc-completions)

 ## Install